Sports Injury Treatment In Warrensburg, Oak Grove, And Windsor, MO

 - Wear protective eyewear.
 Eyes are extremely vulnerable to damage, especially when playing sports.

-- Wear a face shield to avoid damage to the delicate bones around the eyes, nose, and jaw.
+- Wear a face shield.
+To avoid damage to the delicate bones around the eyes, nose, and jaw, it’s best to wear a face shield.
 Hockey pucks, basketballs, and racquetballs can cause severe facial damage at any age.

 Schedule An Appointment

 We would love to discuss your options!
-Please call 660-747-9117 to make an appointment.
-We serve Grain Valley, Odessa, Bates City and surrounding areas.
-Thanks to our convenient locations in Warrensburg, Oak Grove and Windsor.
+Please call (660)-747-9117 to schedule an appointment with our Missouri dentists Dr. Young and Dr. Kingsolver.
+You can also fill out the contact form at the bottom of this page and one of our team members will be happy to assist you.
+We serve Grain Valley, Odessa, Bates City, MO, and surrounding areas thanks to our convenient locations in Warrensburg, Oak Grove, and Windsor.